Arta Dobroshi: Early life

 Arta Dobroshi was born in Pristina, to Kosovo Albanian parents.
 She has been studying the performing arts since elementary school and attended the Academy of Arts acting and drama course in Pristina for four years.
 She starred in many short films and theatre plays whilst a student there.
 When Arta was fifteen, she went on a student exchange program to North Carolina, where she starred in drama plays.
-Dobroshi has a strong work ethic, known to rehearse for a role eight hours or more a day.
 After her first year at the academy, the Kosovo War escalated and Dobroshi's grandparents were imprisoned by Serbian authorities for trying to open an Albanian-language university.
-In 1999, Serbian soldiers stormed a bar in Pristina and opened fire, killing almost all the customers, including one of Dobroshi's professors at the Pristina Academy of Arts and an actress with whom she was friends.
-Another friend survived a bullet wound to the head.
-During this period, Dobroshi was in Macedonia where she was helping set up a refugee camp for the International Medical Corps, working with people who had been severely traumatized by the war.
 When Serbian President Slobodan Milošević resigned in October 2000, Dobroshi quit her job at the refugee camp and became a translator for NATO.

 Career

-After the war period, she took roles in the local theaters and Albanian movies, as well as a leading role in the prize-winning German-Albanian production Magic Eye (2005), a film about the situation in Albania in 1997, when it was rocked by unrest.
+After the war period, she took roles in the local theaters and Albanian movies, as well as a leading role in the German-Albanian production Magic Eye (2005).

-Lorna's Silence

-While in Sarajevo doing a play in Bosnian, Dobroshi came into contact with Luc and Jean-Piere Dardenne who offered her an open casting in Kosovo for Lorna's Silence.
-Two weeks after the casting, Dobroshi was called up by the Dardenne brothers, asking her to go to Belgium to do two scenes in French with Jérémie Renier and Fabrizio Rongione.
-After learning the two scenes phonetically and after finishing the two days of shooting, she was given the role.
-She mastered the French language in an eight-week period before shooting.

-Dobroshi came to international prominence in the Dardenne brothers' film Lorna's Silence in which she played the title role to great acclaim and received international media attention.
-The film was awarded in Cannes 2008.
-In the same year Dobroshi was nominated for her role, in the Best Actress category, at the European Film Awards and at the Toronto Film Critics Association Awards 2009.

-"Lorna's Silence is her fourth feature and it meant a big jump in her career.
-International fame and acclamation came altogether, and that gave her global attention".

-Dobroshi received high praise from the film industry press: